mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ##### can also provide best case scenario performance numbers

-Not always, but occasionally, this test also yields the best case scenario values because the best case scenario is frequently reached at the lowest scale.
+Not always, but occasionally, this test also yields the best-case scenario values because the best case scenario is frequently reached at the lowest scale.

 ### Baby Hero test

-It is ment to be an intermediary step between 1 IP test and Hero test.
+It is meant to be an intermediary step between 1 IP test and Hero test.

 We try to keep the scale at ~1% of hero test by using only one prefix per ACL instead of 100